hyarlagadda/beautiful-jekyll/_posts/2017-01-03-Why-you-should-switch-to-Scala-from-Java.md

 ##    Happy New Year 2017 !!!

-If you are like me, you are a veteran Java developer for more than a decade.
-You are bored of writing boiler plate Java code year after year.
-The only Java changes you heard in a decade are Java version changes every four years or so.
+Are you a veteran Java developer?

 If you have been to Hackathons or Startupweekends, you have seen Ruby on Rails developers, AngularJS developers, Python developers hack away building full stack web apps in couple of hours.
 In contrast, as a Java developer you are still trying to create the folder structure for a traditional Java/J2EE application.
 How do you compete when your core skillset, Java in a JVM environment is such a big disadvantage?